-The top portion of the registration card supplies information about the guest so the hotel has an accurate listing.
+The top portion of the registration card supplies information about the guest so the hotel has an accurate listing of registered guests.
 With this information, phone calls, messages, and the like can be relayed as they are received.
 This record is also used for billing purposes.
-If the hotel has parking facilities, the garage manager needs information on the guest's car for security and control purposes.
-Obtaining complete and accurate information is important in hotels that use a PMS; this electronic folio form is preprinted.
-(Author's note: Some hotels do not use a registration card because the details of the reservation are recorded electronically.
-Therefore, the hotel's policy is to bypass this step in the registration process and have the desk clerk confirm the details of the guest's information in the following step.)
+If the hotel has parking facilities, the garage manager will want information on the guest's car for security and control purposes.
+Obtaining complete and accurate information is very important in hotels that use a PMS, this form is preprinted.